anooptejt/spinnaker.github.io/setup/quickstart/faq.md

 taylored way of deploying & configuring only the services you want on the machines you care about.

+## What is the best way to delete a Spinnaker deployment?

+You can run the command `hal deploy clean` to delete an existing Spinnaker deployment.
+Note, this command destroys all Spinnaker artifacts in your target deployment environment.
+So, use it with caution and backup your configuration if you want to restore them.

+Once Spinnaker is deleted, you can delete Halyard by running `sudo ~/.hal/uninstall.sh`

 ## I want to run Halyard behind a proxy

 In the file under `/opt/halyard/bin/halyard`, add the necessary proxy